 - Maintain the normal positioning of the bones and joints in your feet, ankles, knees and hips

 - Realign the spinal column

 - Alleviate plantar fascia pain

 - Aid to slow progression of minor foot deformities such as hammertoes and bunions

-- Provide you with additional shock absorption while walking, jogging, etc.
+- Provide you with additional shock absorption while walking, jogging, exercising, etc.

 How Are They Made?

 Custom foot orthotics are made to order and are specific to an individual’s biomechanical needs.
 Following an assessment, our chiropodists take a mold of both feet.
 This mold is then sent to the orthotics lab where a replica of the feet is made by filling the mold with plaster.

 Thermoplastic or carbon is used to form the shell of the orthotic.
 Modifications are then made to the mold based on specifications from the prescription in order to facilitate proper alignment of the foot and ankle joints.
 Modifications include devices such as metatarsal pads and/or heel lifts.